Code-Institute-Submissions/TraceOfKerava/README.md

 The site uses bottoms that allow users to access chosen options.
 These are presented as pictures to allow for a bit of mystery behind each selection.

-The footer is sticky, placed at the bottom of the page for more balanced look accross different screen sizes.
+The bottom section is sticky, placed at the bottom of the page for more balanced look accross different screen sizes.
+To allow readable font size and no overlap between the element the sticky bottom does not apply to devices wiht view hight less than 530px.

 There are links to the various social media accounts in the bottom of the page to allow users to quickly access official Kerava social media as well as a hyper link to the official website.

 Due to the nature of the site, a navigation bar is not included but a link back to start is accessable at every stage.

-The bottons on the site reflect the options presented to the users:
+The buttons on the site reflect the options presented to the users:

--Landing page has 2 buttons:
+- Landing page has 2 buttons:
     - Visitor can select a botton representing center or
     - Visitor can select a botton representing more outskirts location
 - Each selection leads to 4 bottons from which the user should select one to see the challange chosen for this item.